OutdoorRD/trails-viz/README.md

 Install the dependencies globally or inside a [virtual environment](https://docs.python-guide.org/dev/virtualenvs/) (recommended).
 Navigate to the root of `trails-viz-api`, setup flask environment variables and start the development server.
-One app specific environment variable `DATA_FILES_ROOT` is required to set the location where all the csv and shp files are.
+One app specific environment variable `DATA_FILES_ROOT` is required to set the location where all the csv and shp files are:

 ```shell script
 $ cd trails-viz-api